ApprenticeofEnder/KaliDocker/README.md

 just run
 ```

+### The `kali` Volume
+That folder named `kali`?
+That's a volume for your home directory.
+You can add and remove files to it from your host machine, or the container.
+Easy!

 # Contributing

-Not quite ready for contributions just yet (if you can call this thing in need of contributions), but you're free to open issues!
+Not quite ready for contributions just yet (still need to make some measures), but you're free to open issues!

 ## Temporary code of conduct
 1. Don't be a jerk.